Workplace productivity statistics for 2022

 Here's what you need to know about the statistics on achieving productivity with technology.

 Time tracking tools are a modern and improved version of writing your schedule in a planner.
-People often don't fully grasp the importance of time management — and a whopping 82% don't have any system for getting the most of their time.
+People often don't fully grasp the importance of time management — and a whopping 82% don't have any time management system for getting the most out of the very limited source of their time.

-To achieve work-life balance, one must understand how much time they need for a certain task.
+To achieve work-life balance, you must understand how much time you need for a certain task.
 That's where a time tracker like Clockify can jump in and help you understand your habits, performance, and productivity level, all in order to improve.

 What happens when we fail to track our time properly?